EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `constants_numbers`: constants of numbers such as 1 to 10
+- `constants_numbers`: Includes constants for numbers such as 1 to 10.

 </details>